-- 1. The Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then (see documents CNL(02)21, ICR(03)3, ICR(04)3, ICR(04)6, ICR(05)3 and ICR(05)10).
+- 1. The Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then (see documents CNL(02)21, ICR(03)3, ICR(04)3, ICR(04)6, ICR(05)3, ICR(05)10, ICR(06)2, ICR(06)11 and ICR(07)2).
 It is an essential tool in the development of research priorities for potential funding and in better coordinating existing research efforts.
 Maintaining the inventory involves updating it as new projects are approved (including those commencing in the current year and for which funding has been confirmed), existing projects are changed, and projects are completed.
-In order to achieve this the Members of the Board were asked to provide to the Secretariat by 15 February 2006, updated information for inclusion in the inventory.
-As agreed by the Board at its 2005 meeting, projects for which no updates were provided have been removed from the inventory of on-going projects.
-The updated inventory is attached as Annex 1. - 2.
+In order to achieve this the Members of the Board were asked to provide to the Secretariat by 15 February 2007, updated information for inclusion in the inventory.
+There was then a further opportunity to update the inventory following the Board's meeting in June 2007.
+As agreed by the Board at its 2005 meeting, projects for which no updates were provided have been removed from the inventory of on-going projects. - 2.
 Table 1 provides details of expenditure on research by topic area for each Party.
 Not all projects have been costed.
 In Table 2, on-going projects are listed according to the five research topic areas agreed by the Board on the basis of the main focus of the research, although some projects could have been allocated to a number of these research areas.
 The total annual expenditure on the projects included in the inventory amounts to approximately £5.1 million.
-This is actually a reduction of about 13% from the costed expenditure of £5.9 million in 2005.
-No costings are available for 4 of the 51 projects.
-Based on the average expenditure on the topic area to which the projects are assigned for the Party concerned, the additional annual expenditure for the four uncosted projects might be in the region of a further £0.6 million.
+No costing is available for one of the ongoing projects.
 Last year, the Board asked that information for inclusion in the inventory be requested from France in relation to the sampling programme at St Pierre and Miquelon.
 We have requested this information but at the time of preparation of the paper, no response had been received.
-Details of the programme are, however, contained in document CNL(06)23. - 3.
+Details of the programme are, however, contained in document CNL(07)20. - 3.
 As requested by the Board at its last meeting, those projects that fall within the SALSEA programme have been allocated to the relevant work package in Table 3.
-Some relevant projects were completed in 2005, including trials of trawl gear conducted by Scotland and Norway, and a Canadian programme of research cruises in the Labrador Sea.
-New projects of relevance to SALSEA include a number of genetic studies which will contribute to developing a baseline or genetic atlas of stocks to facilitate genetic stock identification of salmon caught in research cruises at sea if these cruises can be funded.
-One key area of the research envisaged in the SALSEA programme that is clearly not being addressed is Work Package 3: Investigating the distribution and migration of salmon at sea. - 4.
+Most significantly, there are a number of genetic studies which will contribute to developing a baseline or genetic atlas of stocks to facilitate genetic stock identification of salmon caught in research cruises at sea if these cruises can be funded.
+There is also a new project to test a pelagic trawl off the Irish coast during May 2007. - 4.
 Table 4 provides summary information on both the on-going (Table 4a) and completed projects (Table 4b) and full details of these projects are contained in Annexes 1 and 2 respectively.
-In total, 51 on-going projects are included in the inventory, a reduction of 2 projects since last year.
-9 projects have been completed since last year or are assumed to have been completed and have been removed from the inventory of on-going projects.
-These projects are:
+In total, 55 ongoing projects are included in the inventory, an increase of 4 projects since last year, although several of these ongoing projects are in their final stages.
+8 projects have been completed since last year (2 of which were not previously included as ongoing projects) or are assumed to have been completed and have been removed from the inventory of ongoing projects.
+In addition, 2 Norwegian projects concerning long-term monitoring of marine survival have been combined into 1 project.
+The completed projects are: